AmitSutradhar001/task-management-redux/README.md

 ## Summary

 - This project is a simple task management app.
-It allows you to add, delete, and mark tasks as completed.
+It allows you to add, delete, edit and mark tasks as completed.
 Additionally, it stores all tasks in your LocalStorage so that you can access them even after refreshing the page.

 ## Features

 - Add task.
 - Delete tasks.
 - Mark tasks as completed or incomplete.
+- Edit the task.
 - Validation for empty inputs.
 - Store all tasks in your LocalStorage.
 - "See More" / "See Less" option for viewing task descriptions.